Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 ###Feedback Slider###

 <input id="Feedback" type="range" min="0" max="0.9" step="0.01" value="0.1"/>

+But never fear, with a little understanding of both JavaScript and signal flow, we will have ourselves a sweet sampler and a decadent delay.
+See what I did there?

 First, let me explain how the webaudio API handles audio playback.
 When we want to play an audio file, we must *decode* that audio file.
 Our internet browser is only a piece of software that connects us to the world wide web, nothing more (well maybe a bit more...) and nothing less.
 Because the browser will not understand us when we say "Hey, Chrome, play this fat kick!", we need to speak to the browser in a language it can understand, the beautiful prose of binary.